 In the past few years several companies have started selling

-collagen supplements.
-There's hardly any human research evaluating the role of
+collagen supplements, including collagen peptide products.
+There's limited human research evaluating the role of

 collagen supplements in treating medical conditions, and hence, at this time, claims made